MicrosoftDocs/dynamics365smb-docs/business-central/about-new-company.md

 During your 30 day trial, you can create any number of new companies, but they will only be available during your trial.
 For more information, contact your [!INCLUDE[d365fin](includes/d365fin_md.md)] partner.

 ## Copying a company
 On the **Companies** page, you can use the **Copy** action to create a second company based on the contents of an existing company.
-This is useful for testing a company without disrupting production data.
+This is useful, for example, when you want to test a company without disrupting production data.

 > [!Important]
 > This function cannot be used to take a backup of a company.<br /><br />